elliottbolzan/BunnyBreakout/DESIGN.md

 Design Choices
 =============

+I apologize for submitting this design file a few hours late.
+I was under the impression it was part of the Analysis part.
+My bad!

 **High-level design goals of BunnyBreakout:**
 In BunnyBreakout, I sought to have one controller class that starts the program, creates the user,  displays his status, and presents different views (levels, splash screen, and messages): *BunnyBreakout*.
 From there, it became clear I needed more classes: